SintreHere/Dashboard---Client-Final/README.md

    https://www.kaggle.com/account
 2. Scroll down to the **API** section.
 3. Click **Create New API Token**.
 4. A file named `kaggle.json` will download.
-Keep this safe-it contains your credentials.
+Keep this safe—it contains your credentials.

 ---